adobe/aem-performance-experiments/README.md

 ## 4. `Large Result Sets on Optimized Queries`

-In this experiment, we consider what customers should do after their queries are optimized and they find their search still takes a long time, and returns a large set.
+In this experiment, we consider what customers should do after their queries are optimized and they find their search still takes a long time and returns a large set.

 [⇨ Pagination](experiments/pagination)